 Are you a berry lover?
 Do you often buy blackberries in the store but the taste just isn’t cutting it?
 Our solution is the Thornless Blackberry Natchez.
-It is easy to plant, low maintenance and provides an abundance of Blackberries for you and your family.
+It is easy to grow, low maintenance and provides an abundance of Blackberries for you and your family.

 The Thornless Blackberry Natchez is one of the first berries of the season to produce.
 You could expect tons of huge, healthy berries from this small bush.
 Compared to other berry bushes, the maintenance is very low.
 No chemicals or upkeep needed.
 The Thornless Blackberry is drought tolerant and pest resistant!

 You can expect the Thornless Blackberry Natchez bush to grow more upright than a traditional blackberry plant.
 They form huge clusters filled with berries.

 Blackberries are full of vitamin C, vitamin K and magnesium.
 They are high in antioxidants.
 The naturally sweet flavor speaks for itself.
 The taste of those you buy in the store cannot compare to the ones you grow in your own backyard!
 The berries from the Thornless Blackberry Natchez can be used in desserts, jams, jellies or as a healthy snack.

 What makes the Thornless Blackberry Natchez even more attractive?
 You don’t have to worry about being pricked or poked!
 Little children could pick their own berries without worrying about getting hurt.
 To guarantee a good harvest we recommend planting multiple bushes, a minimum of 3 for best results.